Holle is an expert in all things dogs, gardening, and horses. She is a professional writer by trade.

 I created a large container garden where, in the spring and summer, I grow green beans, tomatoes, potatoes, yellow squash, zucchini, pattypan squash, bell peppers, jalapenos, okra, and lots of herbs.
 In my fall garden, I grow cabbage, carrots, kale, broccoli, collards, mustard greens, onions, spinach, and a variety of lettuces.

 I've had very good luck with my container farm, and I always fill up our freezer.
 I also have fruit trees and bushes in our yard, and I make jams, jellies, pickles, sauces, and relishes.

 You Actually Can Grow Okra in Pots!

-Three years ago, I decided to try to grow okra in containers.
+Three years ago, I decided to try growing okra in containers.
 I can't tell you how many farmers and gardeners told me it couldn't be done.
-Of course, that just made me determined to prove them all wrong, and I did.
+Of course, that just made me more determined to prove them all wrong, and I did.

 The first year was good, and the second year was better.
 This year, my okra crop is booming!
 In fact, I have to pick it almost every day.
 We've eaten lots of fried okra, okra and tomatoes, and roasted okra.
-I've made jars and jars of pickled okra, and I have plenty of okra in the freezer.
+I've made jars and jars of pickled okra, and I have plenty of it in the freezer.
 At this point, I'm giving okra away.
-My okra plants are 12 feet tall!
+These plants are 12 feet tall!

 Choose the Right Variety